DellCanvas27User/Dell-Canvas-27-/README.md

 # Dell-Canvas-27-
-Primarily how it is Using the Dell Canvas 27"  with OpenSource Software: Mypaint, Gimp, Krita, Notes on New Appimages and NightlyBuilds
+Primarily how it is Using the Dell Canvas 27"
+with OpenSource Software: Mypaint, Gimp, Krita, Scribus

+Notes on New Appimages and NightlyBuilds what works or Not